-Parasitic ascariasis has long been a threat to the health of humans, livestock and wildlife worldwide(Hotez, Fenwick, Savioli, & Molyneux, 2009).
+Parasitic ascariasis has long been a threat to the health of humans, livestock and wildlife worldwide (Hotez, Fenwick, Savioli, & Molyneux, 2009).
 With the expansion of towns, cities, and the wild land-urban interface, geographic isolation is no longer an effective barrier for transmission of helminth infections.
-As a result, the risks for transmission of diseases once isolated in wildlife have never been greater(K. Kazacos & W. M. Boyce, 1989).
+As a result, the risks for transmission of diseases once isolated in wildlife have never been greater (K. Kazacos & W. M. Boyce, 1989).
 Due to its wide distribution and long incubation period, soil-transmitted helminth eggs are easily transmitted between wildlife and livestock, and even to humans through contaminated feces or soil.
 In-depth studies of helminths in wildlife can provide information of relevance for identifying and detecting pathogens and instigate appropriate actions to deal with possible risks with broad and far-reaching implications for wildlife and human health.

-B. schroederi, a parasitic nematode specific for the giant panda (Ailuropoda melanoleuca), is a soiltransmitted nematode and can directly infect the giant panda without passing through an intermediate host(Bethony et al., 2006; De Silva et al., 2003).
-Baylisascaris species also cause infection as patent or latent larval migrants (LM) in a variety of mammals(K. Kazacos & W. M. Boyce, 1989), birds(Wolf, Lock, Carpenter, & Garner, 2007) and humans (Murray, 2002; Wise, Sorvillo, Shafir, Ash, & Berlin, 2005), and are therefore considered zoonotic parasites with potential public health and safety risks.
-Its eggs can develop directly into infective larvae under appropriate conditions.
-Larvae can migrate to multiple organs of the host and cause visceral larval migrans (VLM), ocular larva migrans (OLM), neural larva migrans (NLM) and even severe pneumonia and hepatitis(K. R. Kazacos & W. M. Boyce, 1989; Papini, Renzoni, Malloggi, & Casarosa, 1995; Wildt, Zhang, Zhang, Janssen, & Ellis, 2006; L. Zhang et al., 2011).
-A large number of roundworm infections can in addition cause severe baylisascariasis, intestinal blockage, and even fatal bowel rupture(Schaul, 2006; GY Yang, 1998).
+Baylisascaris schroederi, a parasitic nematode specific for the giant panda (Ailuropoda melanoleuca), is a soil-transmitted nematode and can directly infect the giant panda without passing through an intermediate host (Bethony et al., 2006; De Silva et al., 2003).
+Baylisascaris species also cause infection as patent or latent larva migrans (LM) in a variety of mammals (K. Kazacos & W. M. Boyce, 1989), birds (Wolf, Lock, Carpenter, & Garner, 2007) and humans (Murray, 2002; Wise, Sorvillo, Shafir, Ash, & Berlin, 2005), and are therefore considered zoonotic parasites with potential public health and safety risks.
+Even though not all details of the life cycle of B. schroederi have been established, it is known that eggs secreted with feces are very resistant and can survive for extended periods in the soil.
+Fertile eggs can become infective under suitable temperature conditions (12^22) and after being ingested by a panda, the eggs hatch in the small intestine, the larvae migrate to several organs, and eventually returns to the intestine where they mature into adult reproductive worms (Wang & Tao, 2018).
+Migration of larvae to different organs may cause serious damage to the organs, with different roundworm species being associate with different syndromes including visceral larva migrans (VLM), ocular larva migrans (OLM), neural larva migrans (NLM) and even severe pneumonia and hepatitis (K. R. Kazacos & W. M. Boyce, 1989; Papini, Renzoni, Malloggi, & Casarosa, 1995; Wildt, Zhang, Zhang, Janssen, & Ellis, 2006; L. Zhang et al., 2011).
+Infection by Baylisascaris species can in addition cause severe baylisascariasis, intestinal blockage, and even fatal bowel rupture (Schaul, 2006; GY Yang, 1998).
 Compared with other roundworms, B. schroederi is smaller in size and is mainly found in the small intestine of giant pandas.
-Giant pandas have typical carnivorous intestinal characteristics, but eat bamboo, a diet with low digestibility and absorption.
+Giant pandas have typical carnivorous intestinal characteristics (short and thick small intestines), but eat bamboo, a diet with low digestibility and absorption.
 This challenges the nutrient absorption of B. schroederi for survival in the small intestine.
-Based on available epidemiological data of the giant panda, B. schroederis the leading cause of death from primary and secondary infection in wild and captive populations(H. Hu et al., 2018; D. Li et al., 2014).
+Based on available epidemiological data of the giant panda, B. schroederis the leading cause of death from primary and secondary infection in wild and captive populations (H. Hu et al., 2018; D. Li et al., 2014).
 Moreover, the problem of increased resistance to anthelmintics is likely to be seriously underestimated.
 Giant pandas in captivity are regularly dewormed (every 60 days).
 According to investigations, B. schroederi eggs can still be detected in the feces 10 to 15 days after treatment with anthelmintics (D. Li, He, & Deng, 2015), indicating that a development of drug-resistant subtypes had occurred in the B. schroederi population, and that B. schroederi variants with resistance to a variety of anthelmintics had survived.
-These variants may potentially become anthelmintic-resistant pathogens.
+These variants may potentially become anthelminticresistant pathogens.